katahiromz/ShellStudy/README.md

 2. **Error Codes**: `HRESULT` values where bit 31 is set to 1, indicating that the function call failed.
 Error codes typically have negative values, but they can vary depending on the facility code and error code.

+## Please tell me the typical HRESULT values such as `S_OK` and `E_FAIL`

+Here are some of the typical `HRESULT` values used in Windows programming:

+1. **`S_OK`**: This value indicates that the operation completed successfully.
+   It is commonly returned by functions to indicate successful execution.
+2. **`E_FAIL`**: This value indicates that the operation failed for unspecified reasons.
+It is a generic error code used when no specific error information is available.
+3. **`E_INVALIDARG`**: This value indicates that one or more arguments passed to a function are invalid.
+It is commonly used to indicate parameter validation failures.
+4. **`E_OUTOFMEMORY`**: This value indicates that the operation failed due to insufficient memory.
+It is commonly returned when memory allocation or other resource allocation fails.
+5. **`E_NOINTERFACE`**: This value indicates that the requested interface is not supported by the object.
+It is commonly returned by the `QueryInterface` method when the requested interface cannot be obtained.

 ## What macros handle `HRESULT`?